-Despite Bulgarians themselves believing that crime is at a high level, it is actually much lower than in the UK.
+Bulgarians believe that crime is at a high level, though it is actually much lower than in the UK.
+Regarding general safety, be careful, but don’t be worried.
 Theft, particularly of cars, is the most common crime in cities, but very rare in the countryside.
-However, there are plenty of inexpensive guarded parking lots available in cities.
+However, there are plenty of inexpensive secure car parks available in cities.

-Obviously you should behave with reasonable caution, particularly in crowded places, such as markets and bus and train stations, as you should in any country.
+Obviously you should behave with reasonable caution, particularly in crowded places such as markets and bus and train stations, as you should in any country.
 Keep money and expensive belongings out of sight, wear a money belt, and have your handbag across your body rather than on the shoulder.

 There have been reports of drivers being stopped by con men posing as policemen and being asked to pay on-the-spot fines.
 You should play dumb and ask to be taken to the police station to have someone translate what you have apparently done to break the law.
 Similarly, it is probably best to be cautious if someone tries to flag you down to help with a breakdown, or, in the case of single male travellers, to be cautious if a ‘damsel in distress’ tries to attract your attention.

 Bulgaria regularly experiences earth tremors, normally minor, registering up to 4.5 on the Richter scale.

 In Sofia and on the coast the dress code for women is much the same as elsewhere in Europe, but in rural areas people are more conservative and, if you plan to travel alone, you should undoubtedly dress to camouflage rather than impress.
 You will certainly be stared at and commented on or even propositioned, but a firm rejection should suffice.
 As always, it is much better to avoid awkward situations than to have to get out of them.
 Travel with friends, or join forces with another solo traveller, especially in potentially hazardous places like overnight sleepers on trains.